consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 best you can do is get a consultant to kick the tires on something before you buy it and operationalize it.

-**David Mytton:** Right.
+**David:** Right.
 So, it's more likely that it's going to be a ransomware attack that's led into someone who's non-technical on the network rather than some highly elaborate zero day and some control plane somewhere.

-**Thomas Ptacek:**  I think both are possible, but I think the ransomware style attack is more straightforward.
+**Thomas:** I think both are possible, but I think the ransomware style attack is more straightforward.
 It's more lucrative.
 I think it's more likely to be the way we see it going down.

-**David Mytton:** But how should the broader tech industry think about this systemic risk, for example, will running our code in data centers that require electricity?
+**David:** But how should the broader tech industry think about this systemic risk, for example, will running our code in data centers that require electricity?

-**Thomas Ptacek:** Yeah.
+**Thomas:** Yeah.
 Your guess is as good as mine.
 If the question is about whether we should use memory safe programming languages, I'm right there with an answer.
 If the question is what we do about our enormous dependence and our interdependence on all these different actors doing different levels of security